Yup'ik: Residence

-Traditionally, in the winter the Yup'ik lived in semi-permanent subterranean houses, with some for the men and others for the women (with their children).
-The Yup'ik men lived together in a larger communal house (qasgiq), while women and children lived in smaller, different sod houses (ena).
+Traditionally, in the winter the Yupʼik lived in semi-permanent subterranean houses, with some for the men and others for the women (with their children).
+The Yupʼik men lived together in a larger communal house (qasgiq), while women and children lived in smaller, different sod houses (ena).
 Although the men and women lived separately, they had many interactions.
 Depending on the village, qasgiq and ena were connected by a tunnel.
 Both qasgiq and ena also served as schools and workshops for young boys and girls.
 Among the Akulmiut, the residential pattern of separate houses for women and children and a single residence for men and boys persisted until about 1930.

-The women's house or Ena ([e]na sg nek dual net pl in Yup'ik, ena sg enet pl in Cup'ik, ena in Cup'ig) was an individual or semi-communal smaller sod house.
+The women's house or Ena ([e]na sg nek dual net pl in Yupʼik, ena sg enet pl in Cupʼik, ena in Cupʼig) was an individual or semi-communal smaller sod house.
 They looked similar in construction to the qasgiqs but were only about half the size.
 Women and children lived in houses that served as residences for two to five women and their children.
 Raising children was the women's responsibility until young boys left the home to join other males in the qasgiq to learn discipline and how to make a living.
 The ena also served as a school and workshop for young girls, where they could learn the art and craft of skin sewing, food preparation, and other important survival skills.

-Men's house or Qasgiq (is pronounced as "kaz-geek" and often referred to as kashigi, kasgee, kashim, kazhim, or casine in the old literature; qasgi ~ qasgiq sg qasgik dual qasgit pl in Yup'ik, qaygiq sg qaygit pl in Cup'ik, kiiyar in Cup'ig; qasgimi "in the qasgi") is a communal larger sod house.
+Men's house or Qasgiq (is pronounced as "kaz-geek" and often referred to as kashigi, kasgee, kashim, kazhim, or casine in the old literature; qasgi ~ qasgiq sg qasgik dual qasgit pl in Yupʼik, qaygiq sg qaygit pl in Cupʼik, kiiyar in Cupʼig; qasgimi "in the qasgi") is a communal larger sod house.
 The qasgiq was used and occupied from November through March.
 The qasgiq housed all adult males in the community and male youth about seven years and older.
 The women prepared meals in their houses, known as ena.
 These were taken to the males in the qasgiq by young women and girls.